A popular walk takes you from Nauders in North Tyrol to the tri-border Boundary Stone beneath the 2,808 m high Piz Lad

 About two thirds of the Sesvenna Alps are located in Swiss state territory, while one third belongs to South Tyrol and a corner to North Tyrol.
 They are a subgroup of the Central Alps and are called Münstertal Alps in Switzerland, which has the lion's part of these mountains.
 In Tyrol, the Sesvenna Alps are located in the extreme north-east of North Tyrol, close to Nauders and the Reschenpass.

-Various mountain passes delimit the Sesvenna Alps: the Finstermünz pass and the Ofenpass in Switzerland, the latter represents the connection of the Sesvenna Alps and the Ortles mountain range.
-Moreover the Sesvenna Alps are delimited by the Passo Resia, connecting this mountain chain with the Oetztal Alps.
-Neighbouring mountain ranges are the Samnaun mountain chain, the Oetztal Alps and the Ortles, Albula and Livigno Alps.
+Various mountain passes delimit the Sesvenna Alps, such as the Finstermünz Pass and the Swiss Fuorn Pass, which represents the connection of the Sesvenna Alps and the Ortles Alps.
+Moreover, they are delimited by the Reschenpass, connecting them with the Oetztal Alps.
+Neighbouring mountain ranges are the Silvretta Alps, the Oetztal Alps and the Livigno Alps.

 Peaks: The highest peak is the 3,204 m high Piz Sesvenna in the Swiss canton Engadine, which is name-giving for the mountain chain.
 Mt.
 Piz Lad (2,808 m a.s.l.), however, marks the northernmost point of the Sesvenna Alps.
 Other important peaks are Mt.
 Piz Pisoc (3,174 m a.s.l.), Mt.
 Piz Rasass (2,941 m a.s.l.) and Mt.
 Elferspitze (2,926 m a.s.l.) in the Val Venosta valley in South Tyrol in Italy.